 Outdoor Action!
 Zip-Lining & Snowmobiling with The Adventure Group (TAG) in Whistler | Canada

 A day in Winter Wonderland: Zip Lining Snowmobiling TAG Whistler Gay-friendly – Review of our gay-friendly outdoor activity Zip-Lining and Snowmobiling with The Adventure Group (TAG) in Whistler.
-Spending a snowy winter vacation in Whistler, British Columbia, can be more diverse as you might think.
+Spending a snowy winter vacation in Whistler, British Columbia, for Whistler Pride and Ski Festival in can be more diverse as you might think.
 Skiing down the incredibly fluffy Canadian powder on the slopes of the Ski Resort Whistler Blackcomb in Canada is, of course, the best way of enjoying winter sports on ski or snowboard.
 But besides cruising down the ski hills through the snow, the ski village Whistler offers much more to outdoor maniacs like us, for example, a Ski-Doo!

 Therefore, we went on our pure adrenalin adventure Zip-Lining and Snowmobiling together with the two tour guides Marty and Thomas on Rainbow Mountain.
 After a 20 minutes snowcat ride (4×4) to summit station, we got locked on the zip lines to start our flight over the snowtopped Canadian forest, one of the four zip lines at a time.
 But that was only the first part.
 After a short break and a hot chocolate, we jumped on a snowmobile to experience the winter wonderland of West Canada during a twilight snowmobiling tour.
 Enjoy our activity review of the action loaded winter adventure in British Columbia and experience the stunning nature around Whistler and Blackcomb through a couple of bearded lumberjack men‘s eyes.